aemartinez/chorgram/wiki/Home.md

 ## Getting the results

-Upon execution with the '-v' option, 'cfsm2gg.py' displays some information about the files and the execution time and produces some files as results.
-Such files are collected in a directory that can either be a default one (currently the directory 'experiments/results/' followed by the basename of the input file) or the one you specify with the option 'dir' plus the base name of the input file.
+Upon execution with the '-v' option, 'cfsm2gg' displays some information about the files and the execution time and produces some files as results.
+Such files are collected in a directory that can either be a default one (currently the directory 'experiments/results/' followed by the basename of the input file) or the one you specify with the option 'dir' plus the basename of the input file.
 For example, if you run

 ```
 #!bash
-python cfsm2gg.py -v -nc -dw 0 -df pdf -dir experiments/results/ experiments/pingpong.fsa
+python cfsm2gg -v -nc -dw 0 -df pdf -dir experiments/results/ experiments/pingpong.fsa
 ```
 you get a message like
 ```